tomaszpolanski/fast_flutter_driver/README.md

 This tool allows you to run your `flutter driver` tests much faster and more reliably than a build for a simulator/emulator.

 The application flows that require Android/iOS plugins should still be run on a Simulator/Emulator or a real device.

+## Running also on Android/iOS
+While running tests against Desktop will find the majority of bugs, it is recommended to run sometimes against actual devices.
+There are bugs in Dart (like implementing your generics in an invalid way) that can cause a native crash on a mobile device and work properly on the desktop.It's prudent to run `fastdriver` tests before every release on a mobile device.

 ## Example
 You can build and execute [the example](https://github.com/tomaszpolanski/fast_flutter_driver/tree/master/example) that works on any desktop system.